-Ms. Draper joined the firm in 2005, and specializes in business litigation matters.
-Her practice focuses on contract and partnership disputes, business torts, intellectual property disputes, and professional liability claims.
-Ms. Draper has experience managing all phases of litigation, including analyzing and evaluating legal disputes and risks, developing and implementing legal strategies, managing complex discovery (including e-discovery), drafting pleadings and motions, taking and defending depositions, litigating trials, and handling appeals.
-Ms. Draper has extensive courtroom, trial, and arbitration experience, including oral argument and witness examination in multi-million dollar cases involving breaches of contract, breaches of fiduciary duty, partnership disputes, intellectual property disputes, accounting issues, fraud, real estate transactions, and unfair competition, among others.
-She has represented a wide range of clients, including large and small public and private companies, government entities, and individuals.
+Ms. Draper specializes in business litigation matters.
+She has extensive courtroom, trial, and arbitration experience, including oral argument and witness examination in multi-million dollar cases involving breaches of contract, unfair competition, partnership disputes, fraud, breaches of fiduciary duty, intellectual property disputes, accounting matters, and more.
+She has successfully represented a wide range of clients, including large and small public and private companies, government entities, and individuals.

 At Northwestern, Ms. Draper was an Articles Editor for the Journal of Technology and Intellectual Property and worked for the Center on Wrongful Convictions.